rawsrc/PhpEcho/README.md

 1. You have the possibility to define once for all a template directory root that will automatically prepend all block paths.
 2. You can define and attach an array of PhpEcho blocks to a key.
 That makes life really easier with complex layout rendering (see below).
 3. You can provide any default block view for a key.
 The default view will be rendered only if the key is not defined.
+4. To be able to override helpers, you have to inject once manually on bootstrap the standard library using `PhpEcho::injectStandardHelpers();`

 **What you must know to use it**
 1. Using array access notation or function notation will always return escaped values.